Kikubernetes/tilemake-en/README.md

 ```

 - "How many png files per image?">: Specify the number of pngs per type of image you wish to arrange (in the above case, 22).
-- "Enter the names of the images you want to arrange separated by spaces(eg. T1 T2 DWI...)"> Enter the names of the image series separated by spaces in the order in which you want them to be arranged.
+- "Enter the names of the images you want to arrange separated by spaces(eg. T1 T2 DWI...)">
-  - Use the prefix the image is saved in ScreenCapture
+  - Use the prefix of the image (that you used in ScreenCapture)
   - ex) In the case of the sample image: `T2 T1 fMRI b0 DWI FA`
   - Select 2-6 series
 - After processing, tiled png files are output in the "tiles" folder.